 Generally speaking, Arizona will treat stock options in much the same way that they do pension plans.
 As addressed through Brebaugh v Deane, 211 Ariz.
 95, stock options must be further looked at to see the terms of their execution as well as when the grant would be paid out for potential future efforts, thus throwing a wrench into the entire conversation.

 Unfortunately, there are no clear-cut answers when it comes to how a stock option will be dispersed during divorce proceedings.
-Depending on the court’s decision, and the case presented, the answer can go one of many directions.
+Depending on the court’s decision, and the case presented, the answer can go in one of many directions.
 There are ways to maximize your chances at properly protecting your assets and that is through professional legal help.

 The Sampair Group Is Ready to Help